 This site exists for one main reason: To help as many as possible learn as much as they can about blood banking and transfusion medicine.
 What follows is a summary of the educational opportunities you will find here.

-For the last seventeen years, I have been developing a set of review notes for basic blood banking/transfusion medicine.
+For the last 20 years, I have been regularly updating a set of review notes covering basic blood banking/transfusion medicine.
 I use those notes when I lecture for the Osler Institute Pathology Review Course several times per year, and the response I have received has been extremely gratifying.
 I am honored that so many people find these notes useful in their study of blood banking.
 You can find the most current version of the notes here; as always, they are offered free of charge.
 Also, click the links at right under "Lecture Notes" for detailed notes from the Blood Bank Guy podcast on various topics in transfusion medicine.

 Ask the Experts: